GalipEfeOncu/GalipEfeOncu/README.md

 <h3 align="left">🧩 Projects I'm working on:</h3>

-- 🎯 A 2D platformer game with Unity
+- 🎯 A space shooter game with Unity
 - 🧪 A simple inventory & crafting system using C#

 ---